 - Meanwhile, make your rice and prepare the peanut sauce.

-Mix all of the sauce ingredients together and start with 3 tablespoons of water.
+- Mix all of the peanut sauce ingredients together and start with 3 tablespoons of water.
 Add more water if needed to thin out and get a smooth consistency.

-- When the tofu is done, portion out the rice, tofu, kale, mango, and veggies into large serving bowls.
+- When the tofu is done, portion out the rice, tofu, mango, cucumber, red bell peppers, and kale into large serving bowls.
 Then top with the peanut sauce.

 Notes